Christopher Eric Bouchat: 2026 legislative session protest

+In April 2026, state delegate Lauren Arikan filed a resolution of expulsion against Bouchat over his protest.
+The Constitution of Maryland allows for the removal of a lawmaker for failure to act, but only one lawmaker, former state senator Frank McCourt, has ever come close to being expelled for failure to act.
+Bouchat dismissed the resolution as "truly a distraction and seems disingenuous" and questioned the need to expel him, noting that the General Assembly was entering its last full week before adjourning sine die.
+Anne Healey, the chair of the House Rules and Executive Nominations Committee, where Arikan's resolution was referred, told The Baltimore Banner that she was unlikely to bring the resolution up for consideration, saying that the committee doesn't "normally have hearings on late-filed bills".

+Bouchat returned for the August 2026 special session on congressional redistricting, during which he introduced legislation that would create a 188-member body of citizens, elected every 10 years to draw legislative and congressional district boundaries.
+After Bouchat's bill did not get a hearing, he continued his protest against the Maryland General Assembly.

 Political positions

 COVID-19 pandemic

 In April 2020, Bouchat voted against closing the Northern Landfill in Westminster, Maryland for 15 days to reduce risk of spreading COVID-19.
 Later that month, he voted to reopen the landfill early with reduced hours and restrictions preventing residents outside the county from using it.

 In June 2020, Bouchat attended and spoke at a Reopen Maryland rally in Westminster to protest the state's COVID-19 restrictions.
 At the rally, he suggested allowing businesses to set their own policies on when people need to wear masks.
 In July 2020, he wrote an op-ed for the Carroll County Times that questioned the value of wearing masks in public.
 His remarks on the COVID-19 pandemic were criticized by Robert Wack, the deputy health officer for the Carroll County Health Department, who wrote in a letter to the Carroll County Times later that month that Bouchat's "dangerously ignorant opinions are a direct threat to the health and well-being of the county".

 In August 2021, Bouchat suggested that the Board of Commissioners boycott the annual Maryland Association of Counties Summer Conference over its masking recommendations, saying that he had cancelled his attendance to the event after learning about the policy.
 He later told Maryland Matters that he did not oppose masks or vaccines, but opposed mandates.
 In December 2021, Bouchat was the only commissioner to vote against instituting a modified mask policy at Carroll County government facilities, which required unvaccinated county government employees to wear a mask while indoors.
 In February 2022, Bouchat declined to attend the State of the County address at the Carroll Arts Center, which was attended by all other county commissioners, because of its indoor mask-wearing requirement.
 He instead opted to protest outside the building by handing out copies of a written speech to those walking in.